pfertyk/blog/content/pep8_github_linting_bot.rst

         git clone https://github.com/pfertyk/lint-review.git
         cd lint-review

 The time has come to tell Heroku who you are.
-Run :code:`heroku login` an provide it with your Heroku credentials (email and password).
+Run ``heroku login`` an provide it with your Heroku credentials (email and password).
 Next you can configure a remote to be able to push the code to Heroku.
 The name of the remote can be found in your app's **Settings** page:

 .. image:: |filename|images/pep8_bot_heroku_git_url.png
    :alt: Heroku Git URL for PEP-8 bot